BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/README.md

 - AI researchers looking to deploy **high-performance** AI workflows that are currently in a bare-metal environment, to a cloud native environment.
 - Machine learning/AI engineers looking to deploy an extant, ‘power/processing-hungry’ system to a cloud environment.
 - Users seeking more privacy around their data that is transmitted to the cloud (provided by OpenShift).
-- Users looking to utilize tools such as [Singularity](https://www.sylabs.io/docs/), or other virtualization systems to containerize workflows in the HPC (high-performance computing) clusters.
 - A quintessential example of a user could be the MIT-IBM Watson AI laboratory looking to scale their workflows into the cloud in a discrete fashion.
 - Average users/hobbyists looking to deploy non-intensive computational processes to the cloud.